admin-shell-io/smt-semantic-models/io.admin-shell.idta.batterypass.circularity/README.md

 This namespace is reserved for the Submodel Template Specification (SMT) IDTA-02035-7 Digital Battery Passport - Part 7: Circularity

-This SMT is derived from IDTA-02003-1-2 Generic Technical Data 1.2

 Namespace: urn:samm:io.admin-shell.idta.batterypass.circularity